tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 2 - Time Response and Reduction of Multiple Subsystems.md

 **If a is negative (right half plane)** then the derivative term will be of a opposite sign from the scaled response term
 ![](Attachments/Pasted%20image%2020240422230804.png)
-If the response begins to turn to
+If the response begins to turn towards the negative direction even though the final value is positive then the system is known as **nonminimum-phase system - (zero is in the right half plane)**